 Local Dining Favorites

 - Volcano Union Pub in Volcano (8 miles).
-The shaded dog-friendly outdoor patio is quite popular so reservations recommended Thurs - Mon.
+The shaded dog-friendly outdoor patio is quite popular so reservations recommended.

 - Mel & Faye’s Diner in Jackson (9 miles).
 Classic burgers & fries diner food and covered patio dining where dogs are allowed.

 - Imperial Hotel & Restaurant in Amador City (17 miles).
-Serves Tues-Sun with a beautiful outdoor patio where dogs are welcomed.
+Historic building with beautiful outdoor patios where dogs are welcomed.

 - Amador Brewing Company in Pine Grove (5 miles) and Plymouth (20 miles).
-Dogs welcomed on outdoor front patio AND in a warehouse-like sheltered area where people with dogs can enjoy Amador's craft beer and various food trucks (listed on their website).
+Dogs welcomed on outdoor patios where people can enjoy Amador's craft beer and various food trucks (listed on their website).